3096/ipswitch/example/README.md

 When using bytes, each byte must be represented in 2 characters in their hexadecimal representable, and multiple bytes should be arranged in the order they appear in the binary (Little Endian in most cases).

 When using Strings, each string must open and close with a pair of `"`.
+C style string escapes are also supported.
+So a string value can be something like `"New\nLine"`.

 For every patch, it is necessary to specify whether it is enabled or disabled by putting `@enabled` or `@disabled` flag on top of it.
 When encountering this flag, the program will print the last "pure comment line" from the file, in attempt to explain the patch.
 Thus, it's also necessary to put a comment before each patch about what the patch does.

 Comments are marked with `/` character:

 ```// This is a comment.```

+Be mindful that IPSwitch uses a 0x100 sized line buffer when parsing patch text.
+While this shouldn't be an issue in most cases, having a line over 255 characters will not work.

 To sum it up, this is what a patch should look like: